alanpcurrie/remix-tester/README.md

-# Welcome to Remix Tester
+# Remix Tester

 ![Remix](/repo.webp)

-This project is a Remix application with additional tooling and dependencies for enhanced development experience.
+This project is a Remix application with additional tooling and dependencies

 - 📖 [Remix docs](https://remix.run/docs)